anandtailwinds/majordomo-ai-docs/golang-api/IngestAPI.md

 func main() {
-	workspace := "workspace_example" // string | The workspace in which the data store corresponding to the vector store is present. dataStore := "dataStore_example" // string | Name of the data store for which the corresponding vector store information is sought.
+	workspace := "workspace_example" // string | The workspace in which the data store corresponding to the vector store is present. dataStoreName := "dataStoreName_example" // string | Name of the data store for which the corresponding vector store information is sought.
 If none specified, all matching data stores created by the user are scanned. (optional) files := true // bool | Obtain the list of files that are ingested into the vector store also.
 This option is very compute intensive as most vector databases dont provide a way to get this information without downloading the entire database.
 So this option can be excercised only for one data store at a time, and it is mandatory to provide a specific workspace and data store name. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-	resp, r, err := apiClient.IngestAPI.GetVectorStores(context.Background()).Workspace(workspace).DataStore(dataStore).Files(files).Execute()
+	resp, r, err := apiClient.IngestAPI.GetVectorStores(context.Background()).Workspace(workspace).DataStoreName(dataStoreName).Files(files).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `IngestAPI.GetVectorStores``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)